Configuration

 │ └── workspace.json

-file contains shared project configuration:
+The settings.json file contains shared project configuration:

 {